rdukewiesenb/rdukewiesenb/README.md

 __I love to:__ Interrogate public records and clearly communicate my findings to varying audiences.

-__Ask me about:__ My previous experience in translation-journalism and project management.
+__Ask me about:__ My previous experience in translation-journalism and agile project management.

 __Contact me at:__ rdukewiesenb@gmail.com; @busybusybeckybe on Twitter; Rebecca Duke Wiesenberg on LinkedIn